dreoporto/xandly5/README.md

 ## Public Domain Sources

-To ensure we respect copyrights, all lyrics are from public domain works:
+To ensure we respect copyrights, all lyrics used to train models are from public domain works:

 - Shakespeare's Sonnets
 - Edgar Allan Poe's Complete Poetical Works